lacanoid/datalink/docs/functions.md

 ### versioning

-#### dlpreviouscopy( datalink ) → datalink
+#### dlpreviouscopy( datalink [ , has_token integer ] ) → datalink

 Return previous version of the datalink, if available.

 Updating a `RECOVERY YES` datalink column with the previous value of the datalink will cause datalinker to restore previous version of file contents as well.

-Establish token value for a datalink, either by looking at the token embedded in the URL or by generating a new one.
+If `has_token` > 0 then try to stablish token value for a datalink in the following order:
+1. previous token value stored in a datalink
+2. look for token in datalink filename
+3. generate a new token

 #### dlnewcopy( datalink [ , has_token integer ] ) → datalink